Legal e-bike requirements

 The bicycle can only be ridden faster under human power

-Maximum motor output 250 watts
+Maximum continuous motor output 250 watts

 The motor output should be printed on the compliance sticker